Hello, and welcome to the unoriginal world of naming different growing containers with frustratingly similar names.

 - Aquariums – Come on, we all know what an aquarium is.
 Coming from the Latin “aqua” meaning water, these environments are fully aquatic, and can be used with saltwater or freshwater to raise all manner of fish and crustacean.

 - Oceanarium – This one you might not have heard of.
-It’s basically a large aquarium,
+It’s basically a large aquarium.
+Interestingly though, I get most of my terrarium design tips straight from the aquascaping world.

 - Paludarium – A paludarium contains both earth and aquatic elements.
 Fitting for a word that comes from the latin word “palus” meaning swamp.
 They’re never really swamps though.
 Rather an even split between an aquarium and a vivarium, favoured for raising semi-aquatic animals like lizards and frogs.
 So, they’ll often contain basking rocks, some sort of waterfall and some undergrowth for amphibians to hide.